PatrickCarollo/miscellaneous_aws_automations/README.md

     Conditionally creates/deletes Eth node and stores id for use of smart contract testing.

 S3_Tool.py:
-    Conditionally uploads/deletes S3 objects and buckets based on inputs.
+    Conditionally uploads/deletes S3 objects and buckets based on inputs..